Home » Autism Solutions » Weighted Pencil for Autism: Benefits and More!

 What are weighted pencils?

-How do weighted pencils work?
+How do weighted pencils for autism work?

-What are the other types of weighted pencils?
+What are the types of weighted pencils?

-Here are some examples of weighted pencils or pencil accessories to add weight to pencils:
+Here are some examples of weighted pencils or pencil accessories to add weight to pencils.

 Pencil weight